egeulgen/pathfindR/cran-comments.md

 ## R CMD check results
   There were no ERRORs, WARNINGs or NOTEs.

-  This is a minor version update for 'pathfindR' fixing issue with the 'ggplot2' and 'msigdbr' dependencies.
-Added minimum version for 'msigdbr'.
+  This is a patch version update for 'pathfindR' fixing an issue related to upcoming changes to a dependency ('igraph').

 ## Downstream dependencies
   There are currently no downstream dependencies for this package.